data-edu/data-science-in-education/_book/05-foundational-skills_1.md

 ## Chapter Overview

-This chapter is designed to take you from installing R and RStudio all the way through the very basics of data loading and manipulation using the {tidyverse} [@wickham2019].
+This chapter is designed to help you to get started using R and RStudio, assuming no prior use of either.

 We will be covering the following topics in this chapter: